 Monopolar laparoscopic instruments have an inherent problem with their design; they are prone to insulation failure and capacitive coupling, causing patient burns.
-These stray energy burns occur in the surgeon’s blind spot.
+These stray energy burns often occur in the surgeon’s blind spot.
 As a result, they typically go undiagnosed and further manifest into severe complications.
-Stray energy burns led to more than 62,000 patient complications and 4,000 preventable patient deaths over a 10 year period in the USA alone.*
+Stray energy burns lead to 1-2 patient deaths per day and a severe surgical complication every 90 minutes, in the USA alone.*

 Non-AEM Laparoscopic Instrument

 This is a break in the instrument insulation, a defect beyond the control of even the most skilled surgeon.
 With the AEM® system, instrument insulation is monitored so that no instrument with a fault is used in surgery.
 Insulation failure occurs when insulation along the shaft of the active electrode breaks down and current ‘leaks’ from the instrument, burning nearby tissue.
 Insulation defects occur as a result of normal wear and tear, the stress of high voltages, the cleaning and sterilization process, and contact with other sharp instruments such as trocar cannula.
 The smaller the defect, the greater the hazard.
 Defects that are invisible to the naked eye can concentrate current density and cause severe burns to non-targeted tissue.